How To Start a Water Refilling Station Business in the Philippines: An Ultimate Guide

 • Establishments, such as offices or schools, may not pay you immediately after delivery and instead pay for all deliveries in bulk at the end of the month.
 This may lead to cash flow problems if you rely solely on them for your business.

-• Depending on the size of the establishment, it might be hard to get in touch with the person in charge of purchasing supplies (and water).
+• Depending on the size of the establishment, it might be hard to contact the person in charge of purchasing supplies (and water).
 You’ll need to work hard to make the right connections.

 If you’re lucky enough to live in or near an area with a lot of foot traffic, you can also consider setting up your business in your lot or converting an unused building to house your water refilling station.